columbiaspace/lioncub-fsw/README.md

 - The repository and submodules are cloned
 -  A virtual environment is created and depenencies are installed

+> [!TIP]
+> Always source the virtual environment when building by running `. fprime-venv/bin/activate` in the `proves-core-reference` directory,

 Next update Zephyr modules.
 This will take a long time.